 9 Interesting Dog Facts You Need to Know

 As a lover of all things canine, you might pride yourself on your unrivalled ability to recite dog facts.
-But as you know, dogs are amazing, complex creatures, and there’s a lot more to them than meets the eye.
-Here, the team at Barking Mad Ireland, has handpicked its top nine selection of lesser known dog facts so that you can add to your repertoire.
+But as you know, dogs are amazing, complex creatures.
+There’s a lot more to them than meets the eye.
+Here, the team at Barking Mad Ireland, has handpicked its top nine selection of lesser-known dog facts so that you can add to your repertoire.

 Interesting Dog Fact 1: Owning a dog can reduce death rate and cardiovascular disease